Rototranslational sum rules for nuclear dynamics via traveling pseudopotentials

 To illustrate the physical significance of Eq.~\eqref{sum_ckk}, it is useful to introduce the electronic inertia tensor, ${\bf M}^{\rm el}$, via the following adiabatic expansion,

-The latter describes the mechanical inertia of the electrons that follow adiabatically the trajectory of the system in configuration space.~\cite{miquel_spin} Then, assuming that $\chi$ is regular in the static limit, Eq.~\eqref{sum_ckk} can be expressed as $\sum_{\kappa \kappa'} M^{\rm el}_{\kappa \alpha \kappa' \beta} = m_e N \delta_{\alpha\beta}$.
+The latter describes the mechanical inertia of the electrons that follow adiabatically the trajectory of the system in configuration space.~\cite{Scherrer-17,Royo-26} Then, assuming that $\chi$ is regular in the static limit, Eq.~\eqref{sum_ckk} can be expressed as $\sum_{\kappa \kappa'} M^{\rm el}_{\kappa \alpha \kappa' \beta} = N \delta_{\alpha\beta}$.
 This means that, in an insulator, the excess inertial mass associated to a rigid translation of the lattice corresponds to exactly $Nm_e$, consistent with the Galilean covariance of our theory. {This result can be regarded as a manifestation of the $f$-sum rule in the kinematic context~\cite{Goldhaber-05}, and reduces to Eq.~(17) of Scherrer {\em et al.}~\cite{Scherrer-17} in the special case of a local Hamiltonian.
 The present formalism generalizes its validity to the nonlocal pseudopotential framework, setting the stage for accurate first-principles calculations of electron inertia effects in a broad variety of systems.}

 {\em Metals.} Eq.~\eqref{bec} was first derived in Ref.~\onlinecite{DreyerPRL22}, and applied to metals.~\footnote{ Since the susceptibility is related to the conductivity via $\bm{\chi} = i\bm{\sigma}/\w$, the rhs of Eq.~\eqref{bec} can be equivalently written as $-i\w \sigma_{\alpha\beta}(\w)$.
 This indicates that a minus sign is missing in Eq.~(5) of Ref.~\onlinecite{DreyerPRL22}.} There the electrical susceptibility diverges in the low-frequency limit as